Demonstrators journey from Wisconsin to join a nationwide movement

 MILWAUKEE — On the first day of President Donald Trump's term in office, 110 individuals from all over Wisconsin gathered at a dilapidated parking lot here to begin a 14-hour pilgrimage to the nation's capital.

-The women and handful of men leaving from Wisconsin carried handmade protest signs and overnight bags in preparation for a whirlwind 24 hour trip to the capitol.
+The women and handful of men carried handmade protest signs and overnight bags in preparation for a whirlwind 24 hour trip to the capital.
 Several women in the group wore pink knitted caps, homemade symbols known as "pussy hats" intended as rebukes of Trump for lewd comments he made in 2005.
 "You can do anything.
-Grab 'em by the pussy," he said at the time of women.
+Grab 'em by the pussy," he said of women at the time.

 "Let's see him get his hands on this," shouted one woman while pointing to her cap.